RhyG/portfolio_site/README.md

 ![Google Chrome Audits](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/audits.png "Google Chrome Audits")

 As can be seen in the image the site has perfect scores across those three key areas, and a 93 in best practices which tests that the site is up to modern web development standards.

-These scores show that I have achieved what I set out to do while developing the site.

 <a id="map"></a>
 # Sitemap